Steam educATION

 History EDUCATION

-Youth will watch a demonstration & get hands-on experience running a water-powered gristmill with Blaker's Mill.
+Youth will watch a demonstration and get hands-on experience running a water-powered gristmill with Blaker's Mill.
 The history of gristmilling in West Virginia and its significance in WVU Jackson's Mill history will be highlighted.

-Standards: SS.K.22; SS.1.23; SS.2.20, SS.2.21; SS.4.18; SS.6.9; SS.8.22
+Standards: SS.K.22; SS.1.23; SS.2.20; SS.2.21; SS.4.18; SS.6.9; SS.8.22

-Standards: SS.K.22; SS.1.23; SS.2.20, SS.2.21; SS.4.18; SS.6.9; SS.8.22
+Standards: SS.K.22; SS.1.23; SS.2.20; SS.2.21; SS.4.18; SS.6.9; SS.8.22

 Youth will use a hand crank, tabletop rope machine to make their own small piece of twisted cotton rope roughly the size of a bracelet.

-Standards: SS.K.22; SS.1.23; SS.2.20, SS.2.21; SS.4.18; SS.6.9; SS.8.22
+Standards: SS.K.22; SS.1.23; SS.2.20; SS.2.21; SS.4.18; SS.6.9; SS.8.22

 Preserved food samples are used to demonstrate the importance of various foods & food preservation types early settlers used.
 Participants will also make their own butter.

-Standards: SS.2.20, SS.2.21; SS.4.18; SS.6.9; SS.8.22
+Standards: SS.2.20; SS.2.21; SS.4.18; SS.6.9; SS.8.22

 Using replica toys and a variety of household items, youth will try old-fashioned games, learn how people entertained themselves and compare them to modern games.

-Standards: SS.K.22; SS.1.23; SS.2.20, SS.2.21; SS.4.18; SS.6.9; SS.8.22
+Standards: SS.K.22; SS.1.23; SS.2.20; SS.2.21; SS.4.18; SS.6.9; SS.8.22